ramosfabiano/FSND-Capstone/README.md

 indicating a server at host `localhost`, port `5432`, user `postgres` , password `1234` and database `fsnd_capstone`.

-The [containerized execution](#Containerized execution) option does not require an external postgres server.
+The containerized execution option, described later in this document, does not require an external postgres server.

 ### Authentication